Energy isn’t cheap but switching to a different tariff could save you money on your business electricity.

 While this can make your business electricity cheaper, your contract could last as long as five years and there’s usually no way of getting out of it before the renewal window, which appears between one and six months before the contract’s end date.
-There’s also no cooling-off period, so make absolutely sure you’re getting the best deal before you sign anything.
+There’s also usually no cooling-off period, so make absolutely sure you’re getting the best deal before you sign anything.

-Additionally, business energy tariffs are single-fuel only, so you’ll have to buy gas and electricity separately – there are no dual-fuel options.
+Additionally, business energy tariffs are single fuel only, so you’ll have to buy gas and electricity separately – there are no dual-fuel options.

-Considering how important energy is to your business – and how long you’ll be tied in to a single tariff – it’s vital to know your business needs and the options available to suit them.
+Considering how important energy is to your business – and how long you’ll be tied into a single tariff – it’s vital to know your business needs and the options available to suit them.

-Fixed: this tariff works the same way as a domestic fixed tariff, where a set price is charged per unit of energy used
+Fixed: this tariff works in the same way as a domestic fixed tariff, where a set price is charged per unit of energy used

-Variable: this tariff works the same way as a domestic variable tariff, where market conditions can mean that the rate charged per unit of energy changes as the supplier raises or lowers prices
+Variable: this tariff works in the same way as a domestic variable tariff, where market conditions can mean that the rate charged per unit of energy changes as the supplier raises or lowers prices

 Other options may also be available: